rohitbasuthkar88-svg/Pharmacovigilance-tool-New/README.md

 You can easily deploy this application to [Vercel](https://vercel.com).

-The project is configured with a `package.json` that tells Vercel how to build the application.
-The build process will automatically create the required `api-key.js` file using an environment variable you provide.
+The project is now configured to work with Vercel's default build settings out-of-the-box.
+The build process will automatically create a `public` directory containing the application and inject your API key from an environment variable.

 1. Push your code to a GitHub, GitLab, or Bitbucket repository.
 2. Import the repository into Vercel.
-3. Vercel will detect the `package.json` and configure the project.
-You don't need to change any build settings.
-The "Output Directory" should be left as the default (which is the project root).
+3. Vercel will detect the `package.json` and configure the project automatically.
+You should not need to change any build settings.
+Vercel will correctly identify `npm run build` as the build command and `public` as the output directory.
 4. Navigate to your project's **Settings > Environment Variables** in the Vercel dashboard.
 5. Add a new environment variable:
     -   **Name**: `API_KEY`
     -   **Value**: Paste your Gemini API key here.
 6. Deploy!
-Vercel will run the build script, which injects your API key into the application, and deploy your site.
+Vercel will run the build script and deploy your site from the generated `public` directory.

 ---